Sask. spending $17M to shore up local police in bid to fight 'social disorder'

 Of those who end up in police detention, half have no home to return to on release.
 Saskatoon's 15-bed emergency shelter opened last month, but it remains one of the few places to send people struggling with mental health or addictions issues, which McBride says is more of a health issue than a crime or policing issue.

-"So, yes, it's tragic that somebody whose life circumstance is a result of perhaps neglect or poverty or trauma, but their behavior leads them to a circumstance where they're incarcerated -- but it is a continuum."
+"So, yes, it's tragic that somebody whose life circumstance is a result of perhaps neglect or poverty or trauma, but their behaviour leads them to a circumstance where they're incarcerated -- but it is a continuum."

 Last October, the province announced a major shift in that continuum by changing its approach to homelessness and addiction with funding for additional shelters, treatment spaces and supportive housing units.